AntonFagerberg/rackla/README.md

 ```

 ### reduce
-Invokes fun for each element in the `Rackla` struct passing that element and
+Invokes fun for each element in the `Rackla` type passing that element and
 the accumulator `acc` as arguments. `fun`s return value is stored in `acc`.
 The
 first element of the collection is used as the initial value of `acc` (you can
 also use `Rackla.reduce/3` and specify your own accumulator).
 Returns the
-accumulated value inside a `Rackla` struct.
+accumulated value inside a `Rackla` type.

 Example:
 ```elixir